integratedfordevelopers/integrated-standard/upgrade.md

+# Upgrade to Integrated version 0.17 #

+-

 # Upgrade to Integrated version 0.16 #
 - If you use the PollBundle, the ‘poll_ip’ table needs to be updated by using the following query: